cortex-js/cortexjs.io/docs/mathfield/05-latex-commands.md

 ### Non-Standard Trig Functions

-The functions below are not part of the standard LaTeX distribution but are available in some packages.
+The commands in this section are not part of the standard LaTeX distribution but are available in some packages.
 Use them with caution as they may not be supported by all LaTeX engines.
 Consider using `\operatorname{}` instead.